devopsbq/corbel-go/README.md

 **Getting token for client app**

-Using the client for application operations.
+When you will use the client for application purposes you must ask for a OauthToken to get the specific permissions, that normally are wide open than users.

 ```Go
 err = client.IAM.OauthToken()